 Verdict

-Any online hash tool generates correct hashes.
+Any hash tool generates correct hashes.
 MyDevTools adds HMAC, encryption, JWT, and password tools in the same security-focused section.

-Best single-hash generation: any online tool.
+Best single-hash generation: any basic tool.

 Best hash + HMAC + encryption toolkit: MyDevTools.

-Best open-source option: MyDevTools.
+Best all-in-one toolkit: MyDevTools.

 Common comparison questions